mattxyzeth/getlit/README.md

 1. Clone the repo and run `make build`
 2. Initialize the CLI with `./dist/getlit init`
-3. Add an EVM compatible wallet private key or recovery phrase for authentication.
-4. Choose the Blockchain network you'd like to use to grant access to your encrypted content.
+3. Choose the Blockchain and network you'd like to use to grant access to your encrypted content.
-5. Choose the version of the Lit network to use or accept the default.
+4. Add an EVM compatible wallet private key for authentication.

 ## Encrypt and store content
 1. Call `./dist/getlit encrypt` and pass in the data you'd like to